 This specialization focuses on the cognitive underpinnings of language, including phonetics, syntax, and semantics.
 Your specialization courses will be in linguistics.

 - Philosophical and Conceptual Issues

-This specialization is based in philosophy and focuses on the concepts used in cognitive science such as understanding brain, mind, and consciousness.
+This specialization is based on the philosophy and focuses on the concepts used in cognitive science such as understanding the brain, mind, and consciousness.
 Your specialization courses will be in philosophy.

 Honors research project

 As a senior student, you can choose to complete a year-long research project on a topic in cognitive science.
 The Honors Thesis project allows you to work closely with a faculty supervisor on a specific topic within your area of specialization.